Veteran Christopher Neil McNamara HC 1 Parachute Battalion

 Although Major Bell had ejected successfully, he sustained a neck injury and a broken ankle upon landing, leaving him injured and very vulnerable in enemy-held territory.

 The rescue Puma was flown by Major Paul “Polla” Kruger, the mission commander, with Lieutenant Nick Lithgow as co-pilot and Flight-Sergeant “Ziggie” Hoebel the flight engineer.
-They were accompanied by a stick of Parabats consisting of Riflemen Bryan Southey, Assie de Lange, Ben Mare, Neil McNamara, Brian Gibson, and Lieutenant John Parkin.
+They were accompanied by a stick of Parabats consisting of Riflemen Brian Southey, Assie de Lange, Ben Mare, Neil McNamara, Brian Gibson, and Lieutenant John Parkin.

 The rescue force approached from the south; their task was to locate and extract the injured pilot, who was located very close to a well-defended enemy base A second Puma carrying an additional stick of six Parabats, orbited the area in support of the lead aircraft, should they be needed.
 This Puma also attracted and was hit by several enemy bullets.